jpdeleon/quicklook/README.md

 $ cat run_tql_new_tics.batch | sed -n Np | sh
 ```

-To run all the lines in parallel using N cores (use -j<48 cores so that muscat-ut will not be very slow!),
+To run all the lines in parallel using N cores,

 ```shell
 $ cat run_tql_new_tics.batch | parallel -j N